gpu-insight/asgard/README.md

 # How to Use

 `asgard.run` is a self-extractable archive in essence.
-To know how it works, refer to [here](https://github.com/megastep/makeself)
+To know how it works, refer to [here](https://github.com/megastep/makeself).

+More details, please `./asgard.run -- --help`